 Physical stress happens when the body is unable to do what it needs to do.

-And since emotions arise in the body, when the body is stressed, you become emotionally stressed as well.
+And since the mind and body are aspects of the same whole, when the body is stressed, you become emotionally stressed as well.

 Finally, there’s spiritual stress.